AY2324S1-CS2103T-F12-3/tp/docs/UserGuide.md

 Modules must be added one at a time.

-The output for module name inputs "cs2100" and "CS2100" will be the same as the module shown on the GUI will be capitalised.
+The output for module name inputs "cs2100" and "CS2100" will be the same as the module shown on the GUI will always be capitalised.

 Will give an error message if the module already exists in TASsistant, further prompts are given for incorrect inputs.